Best streaming sticks in 2024 for unbeatable performance and value

 Just plug one of these into one of the best 4K TVs, load up one of the best streaming services, sit back and get ready to stream to your heart’s content.

-See, binge-watching has come on a long way from the days of Blu-ray box sets.
+See, binge-watching has come a long way from the days of Blu-ray box sets.
 Between gripping Netflix originals, remastered classics on Amazon Prime and blockbuster series on Now TV, entertaining yourself has never been easier.
 But with so many streams to pick between, what’s the best way to get fresh shows on your screen?

 Whether you want a simple stick for easy 4K streaming or a top-notch content box with voice control smarts, the list below features our pick of the best streaming kit – all comprehensively tested by the Stuff team from the comfort of the Stuff sofa.

-What is the best streaming device?
+Quick list: what is the best streaming device?

 We think the Chromecast with Google TV (buy now) is the best streaming device you can buy.
 You can ‘cast’ video from your phone, or select shows straight from Google TV’s home screen.
 The interface is slick and the streaming quality is excellent, with no buffering and impressively sharp 4K HDR at up to 60fps.